 Within one year of passing the qualifying examination or by the beginning of the 6th semester students must submit a thesis proposal of about five pages.
 See thesis proposal for detailed instructions.

 When the thesis approaches completion a Thesis Examination Committee is formed, consisting of the thesis advisor and two other faculty members in related fields.
 The student's successful defense of the thesis and submission of the final thesis document complete the doctoral program.
-Instructions are here.
+Thesis defense instructions are here.